pytorch/pytorch/docs/source/torch.compiler_performance_dashboard.rst

 is a good place to look for logs from some of the recent runs.
 In those logs, you can search for lines like
-``python benchmarks/dynamo/huggingface.py --performance --cold-start-latency --inference --amp --backend inductor --disable-cudagraphs --device cuda`` and run them locally if you have a GPU working with PyTorch 2.0.
+``python benchmarks/dynamo/huggingface.py --performance --cold-start-latency --inference --amp --backend inductor --disable-cudagraphs --device cuda`` and run them locally if you have a GPU working with ``torch.compile``.
 ``python benchmarks/dynamo/huggingface.py -h`` will give you a detailed explanation on options of the benchmarking script.